mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 `handleUpdate` uses pattern matching to match on `Update` object when `handleMessage`, in turn, matches on message content.
 You can see trick with pattern matching on text prefix in the implementation of the `onCommand` function: `(Just (T.stripPrefix "/command" -> Just args)) = ...`.
 `onCommand` returns operations that `runClient` will execute, so now we can extend list of supported commands by defining new patterns.

-# List books and send invoices
+# Step 6: List books and send invoices

 Finally we came to the point when we will send books to the users with special button to pay for them.